 - The best basic phone plans for those who only need a little data

-Many of the same phones offered by the likes of T-Mobile, AT&T and Verizon are available through the prepaid carrier.
-And some of those happen to be the best phones you can buy right now, like the iPhone 11, iPhone 11 Pro and Samsung Galaxy S20.
-You can also expect top upcoming models like the iPhone 12 to be offered eventually as well.
+Many of the same phones offered by the likes of T-Mobile, AT&T, and Verizon are available through Metro by T-Mobile.
+And some of those happen to be the best phones you can buy right now, like the iPhone 12, iPhone 12 Pro and 12 Pro Max, and the Samsung Galaxy S20 FE.
+You can also expect top upcoming models like the Galaxy S21 to be offered at Metro as well.

 Metro customers have the freedom to go with low-cost handsets or flagship devices, and you can even bring your own compatible phone so long as you don't mind paying out of pocket without carrier subsidies.
 Here are the best phones Metro offers right now.